mallgroup/rabbitmq/.docs/README.md

 If you need to declare the queues and exchanges as late as possible, you can set `autoCreate: lazy`, that will move creation on the real use of queues/exchanges, so initializing classes will not trigger creation.

+Now, time to time you can have exchange, you want to connect to, but do not have rights to declare it.
+In that case, you can use newly added option `autoCreate: never` that will prevent declaration.

 ### Federation